Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The severity of brain malformation in this case represented the more severe end of the SETD5 spectrum.

-Relevance for families This case documents diaphragmatic hernia and severe brain differences in association with SETD5 Syndrome.
-While most children with SETD5 Syndrome do not have these features, this report helped establish the wide range of possible presentations.
+This case documents serious brain and diaphragm differences in association with SETD5 Syndrome.
+Most children with SETD5 Syndrome do not have these features, but this report helped establish how wide the range of possible presentations can be.

-What was studied: Clinical description of a patient with a SETD5 variant presenting with mild intellectual disability, contributing to understanding the milder end of the phenotypic spectrum.
+Clinicians described a patient with a SETD5 variant who presented with mild intellectual disability.
+This case contributes to understanding the milder end of the SETD5 Syndrome feature range.

 • One of the earlier international case reports (from Brazil), expanding awareness of SETD5 beyond the European and North American cohorts where most early cases were identified.